Finding a replacement tenant

 Assignment of tenancy

-If the tenant wants to assign the tenancy to another tenant they will need to get written agreement from their landlord to remove their name from the tenancy agreement and replace their name with another tenant from a particular date.
-The landlord can not unreasonably withhold their consent for this (s 43B RTA).
+If the tenant wants to assign the tenancy to a new tenant, they will need to get written agreement from their landlord to remove their name from the tenancy agreement and replace it with the new tenant’s name from a particular date.
+It is unlawful for a tenant to assign the tenancy without the landlord’s consent.

 Tenancy Services provide this template letter that tenants can use to request an assignment of their tenancy.